Shreek195/HackerRank-SQL/README.md

 2. Solve problems directly on HackerRank. 🧑‍💻
 3. Save and organize your solutions in this repository. 🗂️

-## 📜 License

-This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details. 📄

 ##  Acknowledgements

 A big thank you to **HackerRank** for providing such a fantastic platform to practice and learn SQL. 🎉👏